Homomorphic Encryption Basics for Privacy-Preserving Spatial Analytics

 print(f"[VALID] Modulus chain supports depth {available_levels}")

 Raw latitude/longitude or projected X/Y values must be deterministically mapped to the HE plaintext space.
-Floating-point drift during homomorphic evaluation can corrupt topological relationships, necessitating strict quantization and SIMD packing.
+Floating-point drift during homomorphic evaluation can corrupt topological relationships, so encoding is strict: normalise to a bounded range, apply fixed-point scaling aligned with Δ\Delta, quantise to prevent precision leakage across multiplications, then pack into ciphertext slots in row-major order for vectorised distance calculations.

 python